pykeen/pykeen/README.rst

 where *entities.tsv* contains all entities of interest, and relations.tsv all relations.
 Both files should contain should contain a single column containing all the entities/relations.
-Based on these files, PyKEEN will create all possible combinations of triples, and computes the predictions for them, and saves them in data directory in *predictions.tsv*.
+Based on these files, PyKEEN will create all triple permutations, and computes the predictions for them, and saves them in data directory in *predictions.tsv*.
 Note: the model- and the data-directory can be the same directory as long as all required files are provided.